Symbol1/BlueWaters-RM64/process.md

                               [.]
 ```

+Everything outside the blocks are dropped.

-What, you ask, is all of these for?
+What, you ask, is all of these about?
-Well, if we define the RREF-signature polynomial properly,
+It tours out that, if we define the *RREF-signature polynomial* properly,
 the RREF-patterns of RM32 will determine the pivot-patterns of RM64.
 Notationally,